guna-sd/SI/README.md

 ## Contributing

-We welcome contributions to improve SI and make it even more powerful and user-friendly.
-If you would like to contribute, please follow the guidelines outlined in CONTRIBUTING.md.
+ I am eager to welcome any valuable contributions to improve SI and make it even more powerful and user-friendly.

 ## Contact

-If you have any questions, suggestions, or feedback, please reach out to us at [shellbotquery@gmail.com].
+If you have any questions, suggestions, or feedback, please reach me out on [shellbotquery@gmail.com].